open-rpc/spec/README.md

 #### <a name="securityRequirementObject"></a>Security Requirement Object

-Lists the required security schemes to execute this operation.
+Lists the required security schemes to execute this method.
 The name used for each property MUST correspond to a security scheme declared in the [Security Schemes](#componentsSecuritySchemes) under the [Components Object](#componentsObject).

 Security Requirement Objects that contain multiple schemes require that all schemes MUST be satisfied for a request to be authorized.